Your Thanksgiving 2019 survival guide is here

-Thanksgiving is just days away and you've got a lot to do.
+Thanksgiving is tomorrow and you've got a lot to do.
 Whether you're staying close to home or traveling far, celebrating with a small group or going big, we have the tips and tricks to help you keep your cool, stay organized, plan last-minute recipes and keep from flipping your lid when the pressures and stresses mount.

 We also have tons of Black Friday and Cyber Monday shopping advice, from finding the best deals to avoid being scammed and duped.
 It's the season of giving, but also a season of scams.